p-przybylek/BigData-Apache-Project/README.md

-# 2021Z-SDBD-ProblemPlanProblems
+# Big Data-Apache-Project

 A repository for a team project with Big Data.

-## The members of the ProblemPlanProblems team
+## The members of the "ProblemPlanProblems" team

 1. Przemysław Chojecki
 2. Paweł Morgen